The Films of Joseph L. Mankiewicz

 THE QUIET AMERICAN (1958) C-

-It is a solid but hardly imaginative and not triumphant adaptation of Graham Greene’s novel.
+A solid but hardly imaginative and certainly not triumphant adaptation of the Graham Greene’s novel.
+With Michael Redgrave.

 Cleopatra (1963).
 JLM Rated.
 The Criterion Collection.